Key Men and Women of Renaissance Florence

 In the spring of 1485, Savonarola received a job in Florence, teaching logic at the Dominican convent of San Marco.
 His unpolished delivery and strange northern accent repelled listeners, however, and he was sent back to Bologna to improve his public speaking skills.
 He returned in 1490, much more confident than before.

-Florence’s long success had created a large upper class with a taste for luxury goods.
+Florence’s long success as a political and cultural mecca had created a large upper class with a taste for luxury goods.
 In lengthy sermons filled with apocalyptic imagery, he castigated this upper class for its tepid piety, greed, and love of sensual pleasures and called on the people to abolish the oligarchic government of Florence.

 Given the ubiquity of the word Machiavellian to describe political deviousness, scheming, and unscrupulous behaviour, it may be surprising that the real Machiavelli was a rather quiet bureaucrat, who caused trouble for his hotheadedness rather than cunning.

-When the Medici were ousted in 1494, Machiavelli was put in charge of home security and foreign correspondence.
+Machiavelli got his first job as a secretary for the city where he drafted government documents.
+When the Medici were ousted in 1494, Machiavelli, at only 29 years old, was put in charge of home security and foreign correspondence.
 Often blunt and impulsive in his dealings, he nonetheless recognised the similarities between his own experiences and those he had read in Cicero and Livy.
+One of his main projects during this time was overseeing the recruitment and training of an official militia but his army would turn out to be no match for the Medici family who returned in 1512, supported by Rome’s papal milita.

-The Medici retook Florence in 1512, and Machiavelli – having been arrested, tortured, and then banished to his farm just south of Florence – turned his hobby into his life’s work.
+When the Medici retook Florence, Machiavelli was suspected of conspiracy and subsequently arrested, tortured, and then banished to his farm just south of Florence.
+It was during this period that he turned his hobby into his life’s work.
 He set about composing essays that became the modern discipline of political science, including The Prince.
 Contrary to its notorious reputation, the book was more descriptive than prescriptive in its claims that a prince had to operate free of all moral restraints.
+What concerned Machiavelli was whether or it it was possible to be both a good politician and a good person at the same time and what made someone an effective and accomplished leader.

-The poet Laura Battifierra was born at a time of transition, as the older, mercantile, republican and humanist culture that had dominated Florence (and northern Italy) faded away in favour of a court society that stressed hierarchy over merit and innovation.
-The illegitimate daughter of a cleric from Urbino, Battiferra lacked ties to the elite.
+The poet Laura Battifierri was born at a time of transition, as the older, mercantile, republican and humanist culture that had dominated Florence (and northern Italy) faded away in favour of a court society that stressed hierarchy over merit and innovation.
+The illegitimate daughter of a cleric and nobleman, Giovanni Antonio Battiferri, and a concubine, Maddelena Coccapani of Capri, from Urbino, Battiferri lacked ties to the elite.
 Unlike earlier artists such as Botticelli, Laura and her husband, the sculptor Bartolomeo Ammannati, were totally reliant on the support of noble sponsors.

 She had one thing in her favour, however: she was rich.
 Her father, powerful within the church, favoured her over his two sons, and Laura personally received a classical education from him.
 She also inherited most of his fortune.